rmhachar/time-series-forecasting-methods/README.md

 * Creating a Training Set and Testing Set
 * Creating Lagged Variables
 * Extracting Features
-* Application of a Forecasting Model
+* Application of a Forecasting Method
-* Analysis of the Forecasting Model
+* Analysis of the Forecasting Method